PracticalKungFu/practicalkungfu.github.io/docs/posts/2023-11-13-nomad-consul-gluster.md

 The only thing from the hashi stack that I didn't go over in this guide is Vault, which is a secret store.
 Honestly I haven't looked that much at how it works, and will save that for a future article.

 In the next part of this series I'll go over how you can use Consul with DNS for service location.

+## Edits
+- Boot mounting wasn't working for some reason.
+Changed to mount on demand.
+- Option for HA without keepalived